-The Directors consider that the underlying operational performance and strong cash flows fully justify the maintenance of dividends.
-Accordingly, the Directors are pleased to advise they have approved a fully imputed dividend payout of 11.0 cents per share.
-The dividend will be paid on 9 October 2015 to Shareholders on record at 25 September 2015.
+The Directors consider that the underlying operational performance and strong cash flows justify an increase in dividends this year.
+Accordingly, the Directors are pleased to advise they have approved a fully imputed dividend payout of 12.0 cents per share.
+The dividend will be paid on 14 October 2016 to Shareholders on record at 30 September 2016.